 Find out what cloud is and what advantages cloud gives your business

-To put it simply cloud means that instead of buying expensive and clunky computer hardware and software, that same hardware and software is provided to you by another company, sans equipment, which you can then access over the internet.
+To put it simply, cloud means that instead of buying expensive and clunky computer hardware and software, that same hardware and software is provided to you by another company, sans equipment, which you can access over the internet.

-Most people use the cloud all day long, probably without even realising it.
-If you’ve got an iPhone or Android phone the photos you take daily will often be backed up into either the iCloud or Google and you could delete them off your phone but, when you log into your iCloud or Google account, they’ll still be there.
-You don’t know where your photos are stored, you’ve probably never thought about it before, and the likelihood is you’re not particularly bothered, but that’s just one example of how it works.
+Most people use the cloud all day long without even realising it.
+If you’ve got an iPhone or Android phone, the photos you take daily will often be backed up into either the iCloud or Google.
+You could delete them off your phone but when you log into your iCloud or Google account, they’ll still be there.
+You probably don’t know where your photos are stored.
+You’ve probably never thought about it before.
+The likelihood is you’re not particularly bothered, but that’s just one example of how it works.

 In a business sense, cloud can offer so much more than photo storage.
 It can allow your employees to make phone calls on a desk phone or their mobile and switch seamlessly between the two, without the recipient even realising it.
 It can give you to access a series of collaboration tools, including the Microsoft 365 business suite, enhancing your employees’ efficiency and equipping them with the tools needed for the job.